|

 San Francisco Bayview, June 3, 2004

-Marguerite Laurent has a visual presence that is just as striking as
+Ezili Dantò has a visual presence that is

-her written one, which is how I met her initially.
-Born in Haiti, her
+just as striking as her written one, which is how I met her initially.

-family moved to New York in 1968 when her dad couldn't keep steady employment
+Born in Haiti, her family moved to New York in 1968 when her dad couldn't

 A founding member of the Haitian Lawyers

-and also has a graduate degree in dance from [The Hartford Conservatory],
+and also has a graduate degree in dance from the Hartford Conservatory,

 was all ready to spend her time touring